nanome-ai/site-motif/README.md

 >This module only report two things, i) residue-residue correspondence and ii) M-scores for all input pairs.
 It doesn't output the newly aligned coordinates.
 However, if a user is interested to see the translated coordinated of multiple alignment in a graphics viewer such as Pymol, we recommend them to use pairwise alignment code.

-###### All required files and scripts for this mode can be found in the directory 'MulitpleSiteAlignment'
+###### All required files and scripts for this mode can be found in the directory 'MultipleSiteAlignment'

 ---